openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 * **Discussion** components provide discussion spaces in the body of your course.
 Learners can explore ideas about a lesson with their peers in a discussion space.
-* **HTML** components allow you to add text, images, and some types of learning tools to your course.
-Content in HTML components is formatted as HTML.
+* **Text** components allow you to add text, images, and some types of learning tools to your course.
+Content in Text components is formatted as HTML.
 * **Problem** components enable you to add many different types of exercises and problems to your course, from simple multiple choice problems to complex circuit schematic exercises.